aws-samples/amazon-kinesis-data-analytics-examples/SASLSCRAMAuth/README.md

 In order to be able to reference the ScramLoginModule in Kinesis Data Analytics apps we need to build a fat jar containing the Kafka SQL/Table API connector as well as the kafka-clients library.
 This sample illustrates how to do that.

 NOTE: The kafka-clients library needs to be included *without relocation* so that the SASL/SCRAM login module that we've specified in the jaas config above can be found.
+This sample uses *Flink 1.13* but you could follow a similar approach for other versions of Flink as well.

 ### Building and generating fat jar